 So, how are top advertisers breaking through the noise?

-We used Pathmatics to assess popular creatives by number of impressions, and identify why they’re effective.
+We used Pathmatics' marketing intelligence software to assess popular creatives by number of impressions, and identify why they’re effective.
 As best practices, we wholeheartedly agree with three simple rules for successful ads courtesy of Think With Google: Be compelling.
 Be concise.
 Be clear.

 Below are three examples of ad creatives that work (and why they work).
 Each ad featured below made Pathmatics’ list of top creatives for each individual brand over the last 12 months.